 But AI does not make the human brain futile.

 Rather, the goal of artificial intelligence is to augment our lives, primarily through automation.

 Today’s supply chain is a complex network of moving parts.
 From production and processing to warehousing and inventory to shipment and tracking, the supply chain requires a number of players and partners working simultaneously.

-However, the beginnings of supply chain artificial intelligence are already in the works.
+However, the beginnings of supply chain artificial intelligence have been in full swing mode for a while.

 But these technologies are only just the beginning.
-It’s likely that machine automation that’s involved in supply chain processes will double in the next five years.
+It’s likely that machine automation involved in supply chain processes will double over the next few years, especially with threats of future pandemics.
 We’re headed towards near-total automation throughout the supply chain.